-Remote Courses - Due to the COVID-19 pandemic the rule where only one online class is allowed per semester was suspended for the 2020-2021 academic year.
+Remote Courses - Due to the COVID-19 pandemic the rule where only one online class is allowed per semester is suspended for the 2020-2021 academic year.
+Students may register for classes that have both remote and in-person delivery modes.